telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### autoPlay `Boolean` *(default: false)*

-If set to `true` the widget will start playing the video\vidoes after initializing
+If set to `true`, the widget will start playing the video or videos after initializing.

 #### Example - enable automatic play